ClearPath

 No sponsored products.
 No affiliate links.
 Trust signals at every friction point.
 Honesty is the differentiator.

-4 participants.
-6 tasks.
-9 findings.
 The process of watching real people use the prototype revealed design decisions that looked right on screen but failed in practice.

 2